About SAW

 A Space for Comics to Grow

-In 2011, acclaimed indie cartoonist Tom Hart founded SAW to help aspiring cartoonists from all backgrounds, identities, and walks of life to make great comics.
-SAW’s Comics Intensive is high-quality, very affordable alternative to expensive art schools.
-Over 400 students have studied in our low-cost programs, whether at weeklong workshops, in evening classes, in our full-year comics intensive, or through our online offerings.
+In 2011, acclaimed indie cartoonist, Tom Hart, founded SAW to help aspiring cartoonists from all backgrounds, identities, and walks of life to make great comics.
+SAW’s Year-Long Comics Intensive is a high-quality, affordable alternative to expensive art schools.
+Over 1000 students have studied in our low-cost programs, whether at weeklong workshops, in evening classes, in our full-year comics intensive, or through our online offerings.

-In addition to a enthusiastic, supportive community of artists, resources at SAW’s headquarters in Gainesville, FL include studio space, a well-stocked comics reference library, printing materials, access to exhibition spaces and first-rate instructors armed with knowledge, talent, experience and generosity of spirit.
+In addition to an enthusiastic, supportive community of artists, resources at SAW’s headquarters in Gainesville, FL, include studio space, a well-stocked comics reference library, printing materials, access to exhibition spaces, and first-rate instructors armed with knowledge, talent, experience, and generosity of spirit.

 SAW brings celebrated cartoonists from around the world to Gainesville to lecture, teach workshops, and exhibit their work.